Who We Are

 Founder and Executive Director

-Joseph McGill, Jr. is the founder of the Slave Dwelling Project and a history consultant for Magnolia Plantation in Charleston, SC.
+Joseph McGill, Jr. is the founder of the Slave Dwelling Project in Charleston, SC.
 By arranging for people to sleep in extant slave dwellings, the Slave Dwelling Project has brought much needed attention to these often-neglected structures that are vitally important to the American built environment.

 Mr. McGill has conducted over 250 overnights in approximately 150 different sites in 25 states and the District of Columbia.
 He has interacted with the descendants of both the enslaved communities and of the enslavers associated with antebellum historic sites.
 He speaks with school children and college students, with historical societies, community groups, and members of the public.